All Episodes

 You have a good day.

-Um it's a pleasure to be able to talk to you.
+It's a pleasure to be able to talk to you.

 Thank you.

-Um I've been listening to you since 2001.
+I've been listening to you since 2001.

-Right that you had for me.
+That's causing you to lose some respect that you had for me.

 Give me a minute.

-You remember one of the debates when he was when he when he started to um to to to c um quote um Regan to make some reference to Reagan and um his party was done when um Hillary was onto him.
+You remember one of the debates when he started to quote Reagan, to make some reference to Reagan, and his party was dominating.

-I'm just saying, I'm sitting here and I'm listening to you in incredulity.
+I'm sitting here and I'm listening to you in incredulity.

 I'm wondering how in the world this happens.

-He was talking about Reagan's skills as a communicator and a leader, but he made a point to disavow everything Reagan stood for.
+When you're quoting what he said about Reagan was nothing in adulation of Reagan's policies, he was talking about Reagan's skills as a communicator and a leader, but he made a point to disavow everything Reagan stood for.

-And uh listen to me.
+And listen to me.

 Yeah, yeah.

-This is I'm sorry, this doesn't wash with me.
+I'm sorry, this doesn't wash with me.

-What you're telling us he's not authentic.
+What you're telling us, he's not authentic.

 He's not authentic.